SysBioInra/rbatools/README.md

 Please note that rba-models should be obtained (see section "Model availability") and stored in the same directory as this repository, prior to running the notebooks.

-##### Requirements to run jupyter notebooks
+##### Requirements to run jupyter notebooks:
 The jupyter notebooks use additional functionality provided by libraries, not defined as dependencies of rbatools.
 The user therefore should install those to be able to run the tutorial-notebooks.
-Please execute the following commands:
+Please execute the following commands in your terminal:

     pip install notebook

     pip install ipywidgets

     pip install seaborn

+##### Instructions to run jupyter notebooks:
+In rder to lauch the jupyter notebook interface, please execute the following command in your terminal:

+    jupyter notebook

+Once a file browser opens in your web browser, please navigate in to the "/tutorials/jupyter_notebooks" directory and doubleclick one of the following notebooks.

 #### Example_workflows_rba_tools.ipynb
 This is a Jupyter notebook with example applications and workflows of rbatools with B.subtilis model.
 #### Model_components_information_access.ipynb